 Net capital gain on line 8.
-The net capital gain included on line 8 is the sum of the net capital gains figured on lines 5, 6, and 7.
+The net capital gain included on line 8 is the sum of the net capital gains included on lines 5, 6, and 7.
+Do not take into account any net capital loss that is included on line 5, 6, or 7.

 Line 9 (tax on parent's taxable income plus children's net investment income).
-Figure the tax on line 9 in one of the following ways.
+Figure the tax on the amount on line 8 using the Tax Table, the Tax Rate Schedules, the Capital Gain Tax Worksheet, Schedule D (Form 1040), or Schedule J (Form 1040), as follows.